 The antidegradation regulations do not make it easy to adopt less restrictive uses.
 Consistent with the goal of the federal Clean Water Act and the Pennsylvania Clean Streams Law of restoring polluted waters to full health, the regulations prefer improving water quality to levels required by the designated uses over reducing the designated uses to match impaired water quality.
-As a result, the standards for adopting a less restrictive use are different from, and more difficult to satisfy, than the standards -- set forth in Section 4 -- for adopting a more restrictive use.
+As a result, the standards for adopting a less restrictive use are different from, and more difficult to satisfy, than the standards for adopting a more restrictive use (see Section 4 of this Handbook).